Mathrubhumi

 Mathrubhumi is a Malayalam newspaper that is published from Kerala, India.
 It was founded by K. P. Kesava Menon, an active volunteer in the Indian freedom struggle against the British.
-The word "Mathrubhumi" translates to 'mother land'.
+The word "Mathrubhumi" translates to 'motherland'.
 It is the second most widely read newspaper daily in Kerala.
 It publishes a variety of magazines and supplements including the weekly literary magazine, Mathrubhumi Azhchappathippu.